Body odour and sexual attraction: Human pheromones and facial attraction

 Two types of male pheromones: 5α-androst-16-en-3-one (MP1, androstenone) and 4,16-androstadien-3-one (MP2, androstadienone) and one type of female pheromone: 1,3,5(10),16-estratetrael-3-ol (FP, estratetraenol) are used as signals of mating quality.
 Studies showed that MP2 has the strongest response produced by female vomeronasal organ (VNO), which is the first stage of the olfactory system.
-Sex-difference processing in the hypothalamus has been found between female and male pheromone, including in the VNO, where opposite-sex pheromones have different surface potential.
+Sex-difference processing in the hypothalamus has been found between female and male pheromones, including in the VNO, where opposite-sex pheromones have different surface potential.

 Studies have illustrated a relationship between human facial attraction and pheromones.
 Individuals rated those of the opposite sex as more attractive if they preferred the individual's pheromones' odour.
 It was also demonstrated that partners in a long-term relationship would have higher concordance between two types of signals of mating quality, vision and olfaction.
-In addition, no difference was found between two types of male pheromones in women's preference aside from the location of pheromones production.
+In addition, no difference was found between the two types of male pheromones in women's preference aside from the location of pheromone production.

 Body odour and menstrual cycle changes

 Women's fertility levels shift dramatically throughout the menstrual cycle, so the period surrounding ovulation is extremely important because it represents the peak period of reproductive fertility.
-As conception is most likely to occur during a woman's brief fertile period, evolutionary theories suggest that men possess adaptations designed to maximize their reproductive success during this period.
+As conception is most likely to occur during a woman's brief fertile period, evolutionary theories suggest that men possess adaptations designed to maximise their reproductive success during this period.
 Women's fertility shapes male mating behaviour, many studies have shown that being exposed to the scent of women's fertility led men to display greater implicit accessibility to mating-related concepts, males also judged the odours of women during the follicular phase as more pleasant and 'sexy' than odours during the luteal (non-ovulatory) phase.
 Olfaction, therefore, transmits information relevant to human mate selection, through which men are capable of detecting shifts in women's fertility.

 There is now also considerable evidence from psychological studies that women's preferences for various male traits change throughout the menstrual cycle.
 Hormonal fluctuation across the menstrual cycle explains temporal variation in women's judgment of the attractiveness of members of the opposite sex.
 This is due to the psychological processes that shape the formation and maintenance of human romantic relationships, which are influenced by variation in hormonal levels.